-As stated above there are 9 phases proposed as part of the Adaptive Reuse Plan, of which only Phase 1 shall be reviewed for Site Plan Approval at this time.
+As stated above there are 8 phases proposed as part of the Adaptive Reuse Plan, of which only Phase 1 shall be reviewed for Site Plan Approval at this time.
 Construction on Phase 1 is anticipated to occur during Winter/Spring of 2023.

-Phase 1: As stated above, Site Plan approval is currently being sought for Phase 1 of the 9 phases outlined Adaptive Reuse Plan.
+Phase 1: As stated above, Site Plan approval is currently being sought for Phase 1 of the 8 phases outlined Adaptive Reuse Plan.
 Phase 1 consists of the following improvements:

-- Construction of a new 1-story, ±522 SF gatehouse, with an additional ±742 SF of accompanying deck/porch area.
-An additional pull-off lane and gatehouse employee parking area, and gate will also be provided. - Five (5) 1-story cabins, comprised of 4 1-bedroom cabins and one (1) twobedroom cabin.
-The 1-bedroom cabins are ±549 SF with 146 SF of deck and the 2-bedroom cabin is ±830 SF with a ±174 SF deck.
-A new 5 space chip and seal parking area and pedestrian path constructed on top of an existing roadbed will also be provided to support the cabins. - Conversion of an existing maintenance garage/staff apartment into a guest amenity bakery/staff apartment.
+- Construction of a new 1-story, ±766 SF gatehouse, with a covered deck/porch area (included in SF).
+An additional pull-off lane and gatehouse employee parking area, and gate will also be provided. - Four (4) 1-story cabins, comprised of two (2) 1-bedroom cabins and two (2) two-bedroom cabin.
+The 1-bedroom cabins are ±698 SF with and the 2-bedroom cabin is ±1094 SF with each layout featuring a small covered deck (included in SF).
+A new 4 space cobblestone parking area, which includes ADA accommodations, and pedestrian path constructed on top of an existing roadbed will also be provided to support the cabins. - Conversion of an existing maintenance garage/staff apartment into a guest amenity bakery/staff apartment.
 The conversion will also include a ±100.2 SF building addition, which will allow guest to purchase good from the bakery.
-This part of the proposed project will also result in the construction of a ±828 SF deck overlooking Webatuck Creek. - The improvement of the existing tennis court area by constructing an ±1,800 SF platform tennis court and ±350 SF Warming Hut. - All associated septic, water, and electric services utilities, pedestrian connections, and all associated landscaping/lighting features.
+This part of the proposed project will also result in the construction of deck overlooking Webatuck Creek. - The improvement of the existing tennis court area by constructing an ±1,800 SF platform tennis court and ±350 SF Warming Hut. - All associated septic, water, and electric services utilities, pedestrian connections, and all associated landscaping/lighting features.

 Phase 1 shall also include the approval of an Adaptive Reuse Plan for the project site, which has been created to guide future development and establish full buildout conditions for the project once each of the proposed phases are complete.
-See additional phasing information below.
+It should also be noted that following the approval of the Adaptive Reuse Plan, that the 43.5-acre project site will be placed under a conservation easement, which will prohibit further subdivision of the parcel.
+This subdivision restriction applies to all phases of the future development and will be maintained on the parcel in perpetuity.
+For additional phasing information, see below.

-3.3 Phases 2-9
+3.3 Phases 2-8